xak2000/nomad/website/source/docs/configuration/autopilot.html.md

   </tr>
 </table>

-The `autopilot` stanza configures the Nomad agent to configure Autopilot behavior.
+The `autopilot` block configures the Nomad agent to configure Autopilot behavior.
 For more information about Autopilot, see the [Autopilot Guide](/guides/operations/autopilot.html).

 ```hcl